 Photo 120781251 © Ognyan Chobanov - Dreamstime.com

-Other than the fact that prostate-specific antigen (PSA) screening is a simple blood test, little else about this cornerstone of prostate cancer screening is simple.
-That includes the question of whether there are normal PSA levels by age.
+A prostate-specific antigen (PSA) screening a simple blood test that measures that assesses your risk of prostate cancer.
 Generally, your risk of having prostate cancer increases along with your PSA level, and in most men, PSA concentrations rise with age, for various reasons.

 Although experts have devised age-adjusted PSA reference ranges to estimate your risk of prostate cancer, there really are no truly normal PSA levels by age.
 In other words, although PSA can give you an idea of your risk, there’s no guarantee that you have prostate cancer if your PSA rises above a certain mark, nor are you assured of being cancer-free if your PSA remains below a particular threshold.